georgecatalin/ABAP_ModulePoolProgamming/README.md

 - how to change the properties of the fields in a screen dynamically at runtime
 - how to create and populate a drop-down list control
 - how to create and use select-options for selection an interval of values or multiple values individually
+- how to create and use multiple subscreens in a single screen

 The source code was committed using ABAPGit and is contained within a package called ZGEORGECA.